Improved Hardness of BDD and SVP Under Gap-(S)ETH: Preliminaries

-We note that there is another frequently used version of $\BDD$ where the goal is instead to find a lattice vector satisfying $\norm{\vec{t} - \vec{v}}_p = \dist_p(\vec{t}, \lat(B))$, which is more demanding than the goal in the definition above.
-The version of $\BDD$ defined above trivially reduces to this alternative version, so the hardness results we prove for the version defined above immediately apply to the alternative version as well.
+We note that there is another frequently used version of $\BDD$ where the goal is instead to find a lattice vector $\vec{v}$ satisfying $\norm{\vec{t} - \vec{v}}_p \le \alpha \cdot \sm_1(\lat(B))$, which is less demanding than the goal in the definition above.
+By \cite[Lemma 2.6]{conf/crypto/LyubashevskyM09},\footnote{Formally, as stated, \cite[Lemma 2.6]{conf/crypto/LyubashevskyM09} applies only to the case where $\alpha \geq 1$ and $p = 2$, but a very similar reduction works for all $\alpha > 0$ and $p \geq 1$.} the version of $\BDD$ defined above (in rank $n$) efficiently reduces to this alternative version (in rank $n+1$), so the exponential-time hardness results we prove for the version defined above immediately apply to the alternative version as well.

 Finally, we introduce the decision version of the Shortest Vector Problem ($\GapSVP$).

 \begin{definition} For $p \in [1, \infty]$ and $\gamma \geq 1$, the decision promise problem $\GapSVP_{p, \gamma}$ is defined as follows.
 An instance consists of a basis $B \in \R^{d \times n}$ and a distance threshold $r > 0$. \begin{itemize} \item It is a YES instance if $\sm_1(\lat(B)) \leq r$. \item It is a NO instance if $\sm_1(\lat(B)) > \gamma r$. \end{itemize} \end{definition} We note that ``$\SVP$'' and ``$\CVP$'' are sometimes instead used to refer to the \emph{search} versions of the Shortest and Closest Vector Problems, with their respective decision problems instead called ``$\problem{GapSVP}$'' and ``$\problem{GapCVP}$.''
 There is a trivial reduction from the decision versions to the corresponding search versions of these problems, so any hardness of the former implies identical hardness of the latter.
 In particular, our main hardness result for decisional $\SVP$ in \cref{thm:gapseth-svp-informal} immediately implies corresponding hardness of search $\SVP$ as well.